 Southeastern hires instructors, not facilitators.
 We ask that you make this course your own.
 You have been selected for this course because of your background and experiences.
 Please share that with your students.
 We do not employ course builders who create the courses for faculty to facilitate.
 Rather, faculty build their own courses with the technical assistance and consultation service of CIDT.
 Often faculty are willing to share their course content with other faculty.
 The intent of this sharing is as a resource.
 Look through the content and assignments used by others to know what has been done before and to get ideas, but then we ask that you make the course your own.
 If you do use content and assignments written by another instructor, please give him or her credit either in the assignment or in the start here section.
 We hope that a high degree of personalization in the course design will promote a greater passion for the subject and assignments and ensure a better academic experience for our students.

-The template is designed to enforce the Online Student Orientation via adaptive release.
-Using the weekly folders in the template will ensure that this objective is met.
-If content is placed outside of the folders and other content is placed inside, students will be uncertain regarding the orientation requirement and think they have access to all there is.
+The template is designed to 1) establish consistency for students taking online classes at SE, and 2) enforce the GOLD Online Student Orientation requirement via Canvas module requirements/prerequisites.
+Using the weekly modules in the template will ensure that these objectives are met.
+If content is placed outside of the weekly modules or the requirements/prerequisites are removed, students may be uncertain regarding the orientation requirement and think they have access to all there is in the course.
 Therefore, we discourage the use of additional menu buttons for content.
-Any information you want your students to see on day one, prior to beginning course work, or have access to throughout the course in a single location should be placed in Start Here rather than a separate menu button or outside the folders in Course Work.
-Deleting the Orientation requirement will cause an error that prevents students from accessing any Course Work folders.
+Any information you want your students to see on day one, prior to beginning course work, or have access to throughout the course in a single location should be placed in Start Here rather than a separate module or menu link.
+Deleting the Orientation requirement will cause an error that prevents students from accessing any course content modules.

 Definition of a Week